Aiden Markram scored 67 not out as South Africa completed a 5-0 sweep over Sri Lanka by winning a fifth ODI shortened by a floodlight failure.

-Watch the second Test between South Africa and Sri Lanka from 7.55am, Thursday on Sky Sports Cricket.
+Watch the first Twenty20 international between South Africa and Sri Lanka, in Cape Town, live on Sky Sports Cricket from 3.55pm on Tuesday.